ProgrammabilityandAutomation/ACI-getting_started/README.md

  # Output

- Below you will find the sample output
+ Below is the sample output from this application

  | Name     | role    | serial  |
 | ------------- |-------------| ---------|